Methodology

 - Recency and clustering — multiple related filings on the same ticker within a short window

-The scoring runs autonomously the moment a filing or news item is ingested.
+Scoring runs autonomously the moment a filing or news item is ingested, typically 30–90 seconds after EDGAR or wire publication.
 Items are not re-scored once published unless Wiseek pushes a methodology or model revision.

 What Wiseek does not claim